klavinslab/protocols_aquarium_1_0/materials_prep/media/Yeast/make_Drop_Out_Solutions.md

 ##Protocol##

+1. Put temporary labels on the tops of four bottles (if put on the side, they will fall off in the heat bath)
-1. Weight out nitrogen base, DO media, dextrose, and adenine sulfate and add to 1000 mL bottle
+1. Weight out the amino acids in the weigh boats and add them to their respective bottles
-2. Add 500 mL dIH2O to bottle, close cap tightly and shake to mix
+2. Add 500 mL dIH2O to each bottle, close cap tightly and shake to mix
-3. Add water to 800 mL mark on bottle, shake again to mix
-4. Place cap on bottle loosely
+3. Put all bottles in the heat bath (set to 65 degrees C), and cover
+4. Every 10 minutes, remove each bottle and swirl it to check for dissolution
+3. Label the four remaining bottles (amino acid, date, id number) and attach the four bottle top filters using the white plastic hose adapter: Make sure the inside of the filter cap and bottle remain sterile!
+4. When fully dissolved, filter sterilize the amino acid solutions into the sterile bottles
-5. Stick autoclave tape on the cap
+5. Remove and discard the filter, and replace the cap
-6. Autoclave 15 minutes at 110°C, minimal drying cycle (optional cycle).

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ####Additional Information and Settings####

-    Selective media/plates: For selective plates, leave out one or more amino acid and mark with the corresponding color(s) No His: red
-        No Leu: blue
-        No Trp: green
-        No Ura: purple
+    Make a subset of the amino acid solutions, rather than all 4 His
+        Leu
+        Trp
+        Ura

 ####Common Issues####

-    Solids left on bottom of bottle after autoclaving:
-        - Shake bottle to fully resuspend
+    Amino acids not dissolving:
+        - Make sure correct amount was added
+        - Make sure heat bath is at correct temperature

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -